informatics-isi-edu/ermrestjs/docs/user-docs/export.md

 > If the generated path for any of the `attributegroup` API requests is lengthy, we will use the `entity` API instead.

-## Default CSV template
+### Default CSV template

 Chaise will add a default CSV option to the presented list of export templates.
 This option will prompt a download for a `csv` file that uses `attributegroup` API of ERMrest.
-The projection list is created based on the `visible-columns` and depending on the app it will use different contexts.
+The projection list is created based on the `visible-columns` as it's described [here](#how-visible-columns-is-turned-into-export) and depending on the app it will use different contexts.

 - In recordset app, Chaise will use `export/compact` context of `visible-columns`.
-If not defined, it will try `export` and then `compact`.
+If not defined, it will try `export` and then `detailed`.
 - In record app, Chaise will use `export/detailed`context of `visible-columns`.
 If not defined, it will try `export` and then `detailed`.

 If you don't want Chaise to add this option, you should define an empty `visible-columns` list like the following: